paulimhoff/paulimhoff.github.io/_pages/cv.md

 Research Areas
 ====
-* Biochar applications for stormwater management
+* Biochar applications for stormwater management in soils and green stormwater infrastructure
 * Measurement and modeling of fugitive greenhouse gas emissions from landfills
-* Groundwater and soil remediation
-* Advancing breathable membrane toilets for urban areas in developing countries
+* Assessing impact of climate change on water infrastructure in coastal settings